hpatnadeeshan/MS-1/README.md

 2. Content requirements: This includes the type, quality, and quantity of content on the website.
 It ensures that the website has high-quality, relevant, and engaging content that communicates my skills, experience, and services effectively.

-3. Functional requirements: It ensures that my website has all the necessary features portfolio management, contact forms, and analytics integration.
+3. Functional requirements: It ensures that my website has all the necessary features for portfolio management, contact forms, and analytics integration.

 4. Performance requirements: It ensures that my website is fast responsive, and reliable, even under heavy traffic or usage.

 5. Security requirements: It ensures the security and privacy of the website and its users such as SSL certificates, backups, and firewalls, to protect against hacking, data breaches, and other threats.

-6. Compatibility requirements:It ensures that the website is compatible with all major browsers and devices, such as mobile phones, tablets, and desktop computers.
+6. Compatibility requirements: It ensures that the website is compatible with all major browsers and devices, such as mobile phones, tablets, and desktop computers.

-7. Accessibility requirements:It ensures to the accessibility of the website to people with disabilities.
+7. Accessibility requirements: It ensures the accessibility of the website to people with disabilities.

 ### Structure

 #### Information architecture

 1. Home page: The home page provides a brief overview of my skills and experience as a web developer.
-It includes links to other sections of the website, such as my portfolio, about me, Services page and contact pages.
+It includes links to other sections of the website, such as my portfolio, about me, Services page, and contact pages.

 2. Portfolio page: The portfolio page showcases my work as a web developer.
 It features screenshots and descriptions of the projects I have completed, along with links to live websites or applications.

 3. About me page: The about me page provides more detailed information about my background, skills, and experience as a web developer.
 It includes a professional photo and my contact information.

-4. Services page: The services page highlights the services I offer as a web developer, such as web design,  E commerce web development, or SEO optimization.
+4. Services page: The services page highlights the services I offer as a web developer, such as web design, E-commerce web development, or SEO optimization.
 It includes testimonials from past clients or colleagues.

 5. Contact page: The contact page includes a contact form or email address for inquiries.
 It also provides links to my social media profiles and other contact information for potential clients or collaborators to get in touch with me.